OpenSourceEconomics/grmpy/docs/tutorial.rst

     - The **Type** column allows to set covariates to binary variables.
 For this purpose you just have to insert **binary** behind the coefficient value.
 The default value is **nonbinary**.

-    - Note that if you want to create a binary in the **TREATED** and the **UNTREATED** section it is sufficent to implement the option in one of the sections.
-Further note that setting an intercept coefficient to **binary** will be ignored in the simulation process.
+    - Note that if you want to implement a binary covariate in the **TREATED** and the **UNTREATED** section it is sufficent to implement the option in only one of the sections.

+    - Further note that setting an intercept coefficient to **binary** will be ignored in the simulation process.

     - The **Fraction** column allows to set a specific rate for which the binary variable is one by adding a float value between 0 and 1.
 If no argument is inserted, the simulation process will define a random rate.